 West Des Moines, IA

 Associate Editor, Fons & Porter's Love of Quilting

 Diane comes from a creative quilting and sewing family background.
 Her love for fibers, wool and hands-on creativity has been a part of her life for as long as she can remember.
 She has made wedding dresses, taught quilt classes for guilds and adult ed, and judged 4-H projects.
 Teaching and encouraging students to learn new techniques is her passion, and she loves seeing the satisfaction and delight in her students when they have mastered a new skill.
 She also thinks learning is a lifelong skill, and takes classes whenever she can.

-Diane is the Associate Editor with Fons & Porter, coordinating the magazine projects, working with designers, helping develop the notions line, and enjoying the business.
+Diane is the Associate Editor with Fons & Porter, coordinating the magazine projects, working with designers and enjoying the business.
 She has also worked in the garment and art business, as well as with investments in the banking industry.
 Diane says that it is a privilege to be working not only in her favorite craft, but with such talented and special people in the industry. fonsandporter.com

 Los Angeles, CA